LAVA-RAPID/yolov7-fire/ecr-meta/ecr-science-description.md

 Data can be obtained from `env.detection`, which shows `{fire: count as int, smoke: count as int}`.

 ## Versions
+- 0.1.5: When uploading the image, use BRG to RGB because by default CV2 reads the image in BGR format.
+- 0.1.4: Fire and smoke were flipped, fixed.
 - 0.1.3: Add testing flag (use test image to ensure that the model is working)
 - 0.1.2: Doesn't work
 - 0.1.1: Doesn't work